 Ball State University

 Student Review: “I started Ball State University as a transfer student, so the process was not traditional.
 I appreciated how approachable my professors and instructors were and continue to be.
 There are numerous opportunities to intern at law firms and state government institutions which allow students the chance to see how things will be in their chosen fields.
-I was able to benefit from a number of nationally recognized speakers thanks to the David Letterman Speaker Series.” -student at Ball State University
+I was able to benefit from a number of nationally recognized speakers thanks to the David Letterman Speaker Series.” -Student at Ball State University

 Student Review: “I really liked our paralegal studies program.
 Going into it I didn’t know exactly what to expect, but the professors were very knowledgeable.
 Even though a lot of it was basics in law and writing legal documents, all of the classes were taught by working attorneys or retired attorneys who had lots of experience to share, which was really helpful.
 There were plenty of evening classes to take and even a couple of online classes.
 This was wonderful, as I had a new baby at the time.
 I had the option in one class to intern at the prof’s law office, which I did, and that was great, seeing first hand what we were talking about in class.
 One thing I disliked was that it was not mentioned at all until the very end of the program, in one class, how competitive the field is and how difficult it is to snag a paralegal job in our area.” -Student at Ivy Tech Community College

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/